Importing and exporting of hemp and CBD in the EU

 Dmytro Korchahin

 Dmytro holds a masters degree in International and European Union Law from Vilnius University, Lithuania.
 He also has a masters in law from the Yaroslav Mudryi National Law University, Ukraine and in the management of foreign economic activity from V. N. Karazin Kharkiv National University, Ukraine.
+In 2019 he completed a four-month Erasmus+ exchange programme at the University of Barcelona, Spain.
+He started his PhD studies in EU environmental law at Vilnius University in 2021.

 Our Key Benefits